 Figure 3: The correlations between evolution levels on the one hand, and size (left) and weight (right) on the other, in the existing Pokémon characters.
-Y-axis values are log-transformed, as the raw values are right-skewed (Anonymous, 2016).
+Y-axis values are log-transformed, as the raw values are right-skewed (Kawahara et al. 2018b).
 The white dots represent the average in each condition.
-The correlations in each panel are significant at < .001 level by a non-parametric Spearman test.
+The correlations in each panel are significant at < 0.001 level by a non-parametric Spearman test.

-The results are also compatible with the "longer-is-stronger" principle (Anonymous, 2016), in that longer names are more likely to be associated with post-evolution Pokemon characters.
-The results, however, are also compatible with the hypothesis that evolved Pokemons' names are longer, because in Japanese, male names tend to be longer than female names (Mutsukawa, 2016).
 We will tease apart these two hypotheses in Experiment 3.
-However, regardless of what the basis of the sound symbolic pattern is, the experiment confirms the productivity of the relationship between mora counts and the evolutionary status in Pokémon, found in Anonymous (2016).
+However, regardless of what the basis of the sound symbolic pattern is, the experiment confirms the productivity of the relationship between mora count and the evolutionary status in Pokémon, which was found by Kawahara et al. (2018b).

-309 3 Experiment 2
+3 Experiment 2

-In order to further confirm the productivity of the sound symbolic patterns identified in Experiment 310 1 and Anonymous (2016), a forced-choice task experiment was run as Experiment 2.
-Although the 311 forced-choice task format may potentially have a disadvantage of the experimenters selecting those 312 stimuli that they already think would work before the experiment (Westbury, 2005), it also has the 313 virtue of allowing experimenters to control parameters that are of interest.
-For example, we can 314 use strictly mono-morphemic nonce words, which avoids the problem of affixation that came up 315 during the analysis of Experiment 1 (and also in the analysis of Anonymous 2016).
-Another virtue 316 is that we can vary the position of a voiced obstruent, thereby allowing us to address the issue of 317 positional effects in sound symbolism, discussed in section 1.3.
-Also, this task is easier for the 318 participants than the elicitation task-it is easier to choose from the options provided than to come up with new names from scratch.
+In order to further confirm the productivity of the sound symbolic patterns identified in Experiment 1 and Kawahara et al. (2018b), a forced-choice task experiment was run as Experiment 2.
+Although the forced-choice task format may potentially have a disadvantage of the experimenters selecting those stimuli that they already think would work before the experiment (Westbury 2005), it also has the virtue of allowing experimenters to control parameters that are of interest.
+For example, we can use strictly mono-morphemic nonce words, which avoids the problem of affixation that came up during the analysis of Experiment 1 (and also in the analysis of Kawahara et al. 2018b).
+Another virtue is that we can vary the position of a voiced obstruent, thereby allowing us to address the issue of positional effects in sound symbolism, discussed in Section 1.3.
+Also, this task is easier for the participants than the elicitation task-it is easier to choose from the options provided than to come up with new names from scratch.
 Hence, we were able to include more trials in this experiment than in Experiment 1.
 In order to address the potential concern of the stimuli being possibly biased by the experimenters, we used a random name generator.

-323 3.1 Method
+3.1 Method

-324 3.1.1 Stimuli
+3.1.1 Stimuli

-The experiment had four conditions: the first two conditions tested the effect of voiced obstruents, and the next two conditions tested the effect of mora counts.
+The experiment had four conditions: the first two conditions tested the effect of voiced obstruents, and the next two conditions tested the effect of mora count.
 Each condition had 10 items.
-The list of the stimuli is provided in the Appendix.
+The list of the stimuli is provided in Table 3 in the Appendix.
 We avoided using minimal pairs-while minimal pairs would probably have shown clearer results, using minimal pairs would easily reveal the targets of the experiment to the participants.